 As committed as he was to his teaching, she said Gary worked on his art but rarely showed it in public.

-Toward the end of his life he was working on a series of paintings using the early morning light, and as
+Toward the end of his life he was working on a series of paintings using the early morning light, and as he got sicker Patti said she suggested she help him set up the equipment to complete the study.

 "He said he achieved what he wanted, because he saw the light the way he wanted to see it," she said.
 "He wanted to help his students see beyond what their minds think they see."